ArthurSonzogni/FTXUI/doc/mainpage.md

 <script id="asciicast-tprMH2EdkUoMb7D2YxgMGgpzx" src="https://asciinema.org/a/tprMH2EdkUoMb7D2YxgMGgpzx.js" async></script>
 @endhtmlonly

-## Force a frame redraw
+## Force a frame redraw. {#component-force-redraw}

 Typically, `ftxui::ScreenInteractive::Loop()` is responsible for drawing a new frame whenever a new group of events (e.g keyboard, mouse, window resize, etc.) has been processed.
 However, you might want to react to arbitrary events that are unknown to FTXUI.
 To accomplish this, you must post events using `ftxui::ScreenInteractive::PostEvent` (**this is thread safe**) via a thread.
 You will have to post the event `ftxui::Event::Custom`.

+Example:
 ```cpp
 screen->PostEvent(Event::Custom);
 ```